bytecodealliance/wasmtime/cranelift/docs/isle.md

 that corresponds to the final Rust code's control flow and order of matching operations.

+We describe this data structure below with the intent to provide an understanding of how the DSL compiler weaves rules together into Rust control flow.
+While this understanding shouldn't be strictly necessary to use the DSL, it may be helpful.
+(The ultimate answer to "how does the generated code work" is, of course, found by reading the generated code; some care has been taken to ensure it is reasonably legible for human consumption!)

 ### Decision Trie

 The heart of the ISLE transformation lies in how the compiler converts